fwollatz/MLinPractice/Documentation.md

 ### Results

-The big finale begins: What are the evaluation results you obtained with your classifiers in the different setups?
-Do you overfit or underfit?
-For the best selected setup: How well does it generalize to the test set?

 The performance of random forest classifier and support vector classifier could not be optimized because the first one was too large to be pushed to git while the latter took too long for classification.
 For the remaining classifiers, the decision classifier performs the best, followed by the k-nearest neighbor classifier, complement naive bayes classifier, majority-/minority-vote and label frequency classifier in this order.
 The last three classifiers were of similar performance.
 Details were summarized in the mlflow table.

 In general, nearly all the classifiers were overfitting the training set.
 The decision tree classifier generailzed better compared to other classifier, even though it could be optimized further.